SUPLA/supla-device/extras/examples/linux/README.md

    When the connection to the MQTT broker is lost, all channels using `MQTT` source will be automatically set to offline state.
 They return to online state once the connection is restored and data is received.
+4. `HTTP` - use HTTP/HTTPS GET response body as an input.
+It supports static headers, `auth.type: none`, `auth.type: bearer_file`, `refresh_time_ms`,
+   `timeout_ms` and `expiration_time_sec`.
+HTTP source keeps the last successful response in memory and returns cached content until `refresh_time_ms` expires.
+   Failed requests don't clear the cache.
+If cached content is older than `expiration_time_sec`, the source is considered invalid.
+More details and an example are available in `http_source/README.md`.

 ## Parsed channel `parser` parameter

 Parser takes text input from previously defined `source` and converts it to value which can be used for a parsed channel value.

+Common parsers can also be defined once in the top-level `parsers` map.
+The map key is a parser name.
+Top-level parser definitions reference a top-level source with `source`:

+    parsers:
+      shared_json:
+        type: Json
+        source: shared_file
+        refresh_time_ms: 1000

+Channels can then reference the parser with either short form:

+    parser: shared_json

+or the older explicit form:

+    parser:
+      use: shared_json

 There are two parsers defined:
 1. `Simple` - it takes input from source and try to convert each line of text